irleneadam/c8volt/docs/index.md

 * A process variable was set – does it hold the correct value?

 If some operation requires additional steps to reach the desired state, **c8volt** takes care of it for you by:
+* Running multiple process instances concurrently, with configurable number of workers.
 * Cancelling the root process instance when you want to cancel a child process instance.
 * Deleting process instances by first cancelling them and then deleting them.
 * Waiting until the process instance reaches the desired state (e.g., `CANCELED`)